-Weekly yard waste collection begins the week of Monday, March 18, and ends November 30.
-Yard waste will be collected for the first two collections of the season for free without a sticker (weeks of March 18 and March 25).
-The remainder of the season beginning with the week of Monday, April 1, through November 30 shall require a disposal sticker.
+Weekly yard waste collection begins the week of March 16 and ends November 30.
+Yard waste will be collected the weeks of March 16 and March 23 without a sticker.
+The remainder of the season, through November 30, shall require a disposal sticker.

 Where to Buy Stickers

-Refuse/yard waste stickers are available for purchase at the Utility Billing Office at Batavia City Hall.
+Refuse stickers are available for purchase at the Utility Billing Office at Batavia City Hall.
 These items may also be found at several local outlets.
-A current list of vendors and prices may be found here.
+View a current list of vendors and prices.

 Preparing Your Yard Waste

-You can now mix select food scraps in your yard waste cart, yard waste can, or your brown Kraft bag.
+You can mix select food scraps in your yard waste cart, yard waste can, or your brown Kraft bag.
+Food scraps should be placed directly within the yard waste cart, can, or Kraft bag and bags should not be used inside the container, including those labeled compostable.

 Acceptable food scrap items that may be added to your yard waste cart, yard waste can, or brown Kraft bag include: Fruits & vegetables including unpainted holiday pumpkins; breads, grains, pasta & cereal; dairy & eggs including egg shells, but no liquids; coffee grounds, filters & teabags.